nimitmk7/knowledge-treasure/Artificial Intelligence/Understanding Foundation Models.md

 Under-representation is a big reason for this underperformance.
 The three languages that have the worst performance on GPT-4’s MMLU benchmarks—Telugu, Marathi, and Punjabi—are also among the languages that are most under-represented in Common Crawl.
 However, under-representation isn’t the only reason.
 A language’s structure and the culture it embodies can also make a language harder for a model to learn.

+Given that LLMs are generally good at translation, can we just translate all queries from other languages into English, obtain the responses, and translate them back into the original language?

+1. This requires a model that can sufficiently understand under-represented languages to translate.
+2. Translation can cause information loss.
+3. Models can also have unexpected performance challenges in non-English language.
+4. Models can also be slower and more expensive for non-English languages.
+	1. A model’s inference latency and cost is proportional to the number of tokens in the input and response.
+It turns out that tokenization can be much more efficient for some languages than others.

+## Domain Specific Models

+General-purpose models like can perform incredibly well on a wide range of domains, including but not limited to coding, law, science, business, sports, and environmental science.
+This is largely thanks to the inclusion of these domains in their training data.

+Even though general-purpose foundation models can answer everyday questions about different domains, they are unlikely to perform well on domain-specific tasks, ==especially if they never saw these tasks during training==.

+To train a model to perform well on these domain-specific tasks, you might need to curate very specific datasets.
+# Modeling

+## Model Size

+In general, increasing a model’s parameters increases its capacity to learn, resulting in better models.

+The number of parameters helps us estimate the compute resources needed to train and run this model.
+For example, if a model has 7 billion parameters, and each parameter is stored using 2 bytes (16 bits), then we can calculate that the GPU memory needed to do inference using this model will be at least 14 billion bytes (14 GB).

+The number of parameters can be misleading if the model is _sparse_.
+A sparse model has a large percentage of zero-value parameters.
+Sparsity allows for more efficient data storage and computation.
+This means that a large sparse model can require less compute than a small dense model.

+A larger model can also underperform a smaller model if it’s not trained on enough data.
+So when discussing model size, it’s important to consider the size of the data it was trained on.

+Pre-training large models requires compute.
+One way to measure the amount of compute needed is by considering the number of machines, e.g., GPUs, CPUs, and TPUs.
+However, different machines have very different capacities and costs.

+A more standardized unit for a model’s compute requirement is _FLOP_, or _floating point operation_.
+FLOP measures the number of floating point operations performed for a certain task.

+> [!tip] Model Scale
+>  In summary, three numbers signal a model’s scale:
+>  - Number of parameters, which is a proxy for the model’s learning capacity.
+>  - Number of tokens a model was trained on, which is a proxy for how much a model learned.
+>  - Number of FLOPs, which is a proxy for the training cost.

+### Scaling law: Building compute-optimal models
+A model that can achieve the best performance given a fixed compute budget is _compute-optimal_.

+For compute-optimal training, you need the number of training tokens to be approximately 20 times the model size.
+The model size and the number of training tokens should be scaled equally: for every doubling of the model size, the number of training tokens should also be doubled.

+### Scaling extrapolation

+The performance of a model depends heavily on the values of its _hyperparameters_.
+When working with small models, it’s a common practice to train a model multiple times with different sets of hyperparameters and pick the best-performing one.

+This is, however, rarely possible for large models as training them once is resource-draining enough.